-The Wells College Education Program offers three paths to careers in education.
+The Wells College Education Program offers three paths to careers in education:

-Our new Inclusive Childhood Education Major leads to two teaching certifications for grades 1-6: Childhood Education and Teaching Students with Disabilities.
-This major, supported by a liberal arts minor, a multi-subject liberal arts core and a full semester of student teaching in general and special education classrooms, prepares you for working in today’s diverse elementary classrooms.
+Our Inclusive Childhood Education Major leads to two teaching certifications for grades 1-6: Childhood Education and Teaching Students with Disabilities.
+This major, supported by a liberal arts minor, a multi-subject liberal arts core and a full semester of student teaching in general and special education classrooms, prepares you for working in today's diverse elementary classrooms.
 Our Adolescence Certification Program, which pairs rigorous liberal arts majors with a rich, field-based education minor and a full semester of student teaching, prepares students for classrooms of their own after their four years at Wells.
 Our stand-alone minors in Childhood or Adolescence Education offers students a solid grounding in current educational theory and practice that prepares them for graduate study or work with children outside the classroom.

 Inclusive Childhood Education Major leading to certification

 Students earn New York State certification to teach in grades 1-6 general and special education classrooms.
+Leads to a Bachelor of Science degree.

 Students earn New York State certification to teach in a specific subject area for grades 7-12.